EduCM/Python-repository/README.md

-# Machine-learning-in-Python
+# Python Repository
-This is my repository of machine learning algorithms in python
+This is my repository in python

 LIST:
   * NETWORK : Neural network trainned with stochastic gradient descendent for classification , in this case we are classifing